Tech-Tac/nebulon/README.md

 ### Acknowledgements

-If you use this client, there is a (small) chance your account may receive bans, as is the case with any non-official client, so use this at your own risk and with accounts you don't mind potentially losing.
+If you use this client, there is a (small) chance your account may receive bans or limitations, as is the case with any non-official client, so use this at your own risk and with accounts you don't mind potentially losing.

 This code is licensed under the copyleft GNU General Public License (GPL) v3.